rubocode/frontier.nvim/doc/design/README.md

 loading colorscheme.
 Thus, I will not generate the highlight files for the colorschemes just yet.

-> There is nothing so useless as doing efficiently that which should not be done at all.
+> There is nothing so useless as doing efficiently that
+> which should not be done at all.
 > **Peter Drucker**

 If you prefer a faster loading colorscheme, you can use **catppuccin** or **miniwinter**.
-They just look crappy on my Mac Terminal (xterm256).
-The colors are either too limited or the editor goes into the mode of a broken CRT television set.
+They just didn't work out for me on the macOS Terminal (xterm256).
+The colors were either too limited or the editor went into the mode of a broken CRT television set.

-The Mac Terminal provides better line spacing (easier to read and generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
+The Mac Terminal provided better line spacing (easier to read and generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
 The other **truecolor** terminals including **iTerm** abd **WezTerm** have the frames look really good but code lines are squeezed togther.

-Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I prefer using the **Mac Terminal**.
+Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I preferred using the **Mac Terminal**.
-I don't like cats all that much, and winters are also kind of meh!. ;)
+At the same time, I wanted the color palette and feature support to be portable across platforms.